SaschaWillems/ModernVkTriangle/README.md

 }
 ```

 > **Note:** In the real world you'll rarely find GPUs that don't have a queue family that supports graphics.
-Also most of the time the first queue family supports both graphics and compute (as well as presentation, but that follows at a later point).
+Also most of the time the first queue family supports both graphics and compute (as well as presentation, more on that later).

 For our next step we need to reference that queue family using a [`VkDeviceQueueCreateInfo´](https://docs.vulkan.org/refpages/latest/refpages/source/VkDeviceQueueCreateInfo.html).
 While we don't do that, it's possible to request multiple queues from the same family.
 That's why we need to specify priorities in `pQueuePriorities` (in our case just one).
 With multiple queues from the same family, a driver might use that information to prioritize work: